 In addition, $250,000 worth of sum assured can be bought without need to provide evidence of insurability.

-This can be bought by the Living Care Rider.
+Critical illnesses can be covered by purchasing the Living Care Rider.

 - Loans for car or house of $100,000